Tooth Cleaning and Aftercare

 With these thoughts, the patient concludes that cleaning damages the tooth:

-- Bleeding occurs in any case at the time of cleaning, and this is normal, but the patient considers this to be the cause of damage to his gums and thinks that the same bleeding is due to the gums being pulled from the teeth.
+1- Bleeding occurs in any case at the time of cleaning, which is normal, but the patient considers this to be the cause of damage to his gums and thinks that the same bleeding is due to the gums being pulled from the teeth.